metagentools/GraphBin/support/SupportREADME.md

 Formatted binning result will be stored in a file named `initial_contig_bins.csv` in the output folder provided.
 Bin IDs and corresponding fasta files for each bin will be recorded in a file named `bin_ids.csv` in the output folder provided.

+## fastg2gfa

+The MEGAHIT toolkit will result in a FASTG file which you can convert to GFA using [fastg2gfa](https://github.com/lh3/gfa1/blob/master/misc/fastg2gfa.c).

 ## visualiseResult_SPAdes.py & visualiseResult_SGA.py

 `visualiseResult_SPAdes.py` and `visualiseResult_SGA.py` allows you to visualize the binning result by denoting coloured contigs in the assembly graph according to their corresponding bins.
 You can visualise the initial binning result obtained from an existing binning tool and the final binning result obtained from GraphBin and compare.